 It might sound eerie but Semana Santa is a dramatic and mesmerising journey into Mallorca´s Medieval past.

 Then, with Lent having ended, Easter Sunday kicks off Mallorca´s fiesta season!
 It´s time to indulge the taste buds and no better way than to eat empanades, cocarrois, crespells and robiols, all typical Mallorcan Easter pastries.

 Empanades, a circular pie usually with a meat based filling, are eaten as a celebration of the end of Lent, when people could return to eating meat.
 Cocarrois are crescent shape pastries with a filling of vegetables, raisins and pine nuts.

 The robiol, a crescent shaped sweet pastry is filled with jam or pumpkin and crespells are sweet biscuits cut into shapes.

 Easter in Mallorca is a true feast for the senses.

-Why not take a look at our Hotel Deals pages and take to the streets yourself this Easter in Mallorca?
+Take a look at our Spring offers and take to the streets yourself this Easter in Mallorca?